ritaz0904/ritaz0904.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi there, I'm Zongrui, who is fond of KPZ Universality and Integrable Probability!"
+title: "Hi there, I'm Zongrui, who is fond of Integrable Probability and KPZ Universality!"
 excerpt: "About me"
 author_profile: true
 redirect_from: